jaredLunde/exploration/README.md

 ### useNodePlugins()

-A hook that subscribes to plugins and retrieves props that should be applied to a given node.
+A hook that observes to plugins and retrieves props that should be applied to a given node.
 An example of a plugin wouuld be the `useTraits()` hook.
 The `<Node>` component uses this under the hood.